-But what about the bad stuff?
+But what about the negative effects of video games?

-Paying attention to strengths and boosting protective factors doesn’t mean that you should ignore signs gaming addiction or that you shouldn't set limits or pay attention to the violent content of games.
+Paying attention to strengths and boosting protective factors doesn’t mean that you should ignore signs of gaming addiction or that you shouldn't set limits or pay attention to the violent content of games.

 It does mean that for the 90% of young people who are playing video games, more of them could use meaningful conversations with caring adults who are committed to helping them build bridges between the virtual and the real worlds, practice emotional regulation skills, and nurture a set of warm relationships online and offline.